katur/eegi/README.md

 Purely offline scripts to be run by the project maintainer (e.g. the script that migrates data from the old database) live in the standard location: `appname/management/commands/scriptname.py`, to be run with `./manage.py scriptname`.
+To browse these scripts, run `./manage.py help`.